Biographies Characteristics Analysis

 If there are lips on the map,

-So somewhere in between
+So somewhere between them

-Answer: Lips: Onega Bay, Dvinskaya, Mezenskaya - the White Sea; Tazovskaya, Gydanskaya, Obskaya - Kara Sea; Penzhinskaya, Yanskaya, Udskaya - Sea of Okhotsk;
+Answer: Lips: Onega Bay, Dvinskaya, Mezenskaya - White Sea; Tazovskaya, Gydanskaya, Obskaya - Kara Sea; Penzhinskaya, Yanskaya, Udskaya - Sea of Okhotsk;

-And the fishermen are fishing.
+And fishermen fish.

 Answer : Naryan - Mar